lorencerri/doomreplay/README.md

 **Changes:**

 -   Input is passed as a parameter instead of a text file
--   Default output is the last frame of the replay
+-   Default output is last frame of the replay
 -   Option to generate video of the replay